Syntax highlighting engine for Kate syntax definitions

 For more details, see "The Highlight Definition XML Format" (Working with Syntax Highlighting, KDE Documentation).

-Also, in data/schema/ there is a script to validate the syntax definiton XML files.
+Also, in data/schema/ there is a script to validate the syntax definition XML files.
 Use the command

 Color theme files